-Boolean search on google to source candidates from stack overflow is an extremely inefficient way of searching candidates.
-The google’s algorithm runs on incoming hyperlinks and thus it will automatically surface candidates that have links to their answers and where people spend more time.
+Boolean search on google to source candidates from stack overflow is an extremely inefficient way of searching for candidates.
+Google’s algorithm runs on incoming hyperlinks and thus it will automatically surface candidates that have links to their answers and where people spend more time.
 This is not necessarily the best way to unearth candidates.
 Here’s why.

-Let’s say developer A is a real rockstar working on python and django framework.
-This means that s/he will probably have a lot of questions and answers on django and python that will be linked a lot.
+Let’s say developer A is a real rockstar working on python and Django frameworks.
+This means that s/he will probably have a lot of questions and answers on Django and python that will be linked a lot.
 However, they might even have answered just one question on nodejs!
 So s/he is not the nodejs champion you are looking for.
-But when you write a boolean query, these users will get higher search rank compares to someone who has written a few nodejs answers but doesn’t rank so highly.
+But when you write a boolean query, these users will get a higher search rank compared to someone who has written a few nodejs answers but doesn’t rank so highly.

 Boolean search ranks users based on their total inbound links(not a very good proxy for skill, or overall ranking) instead of the community points they have earned on a particular skill.